 And clarified options for Covid-19 testing, based on the latest clinical evidence.

-One note: this episode was recorded before the murder of George Floyd and subsequent protests, so if our conversation sounds painfully aware, to some extent I can blame it on timing.
+One note: this episode was recorded before the murder of George Floyd and subsequent protests, so if our conversation sounds painfully unaware, to some extent I can blame it on timing.

 And at the same time, the issues raised by his murder, and those of Ahmaud Arbery and Breonna Taylor and hundreds of other Black people killed by a White Supremacist culture of impunity, were on full display for a long time prior to our recording.

 And while this podcast is mostly about health and plant-based living, I recognize that I can do much more to support my Black sisters and brothers leading the movement for racial justice.
 And that I pledge to do going forward.

 Enjoy, add your voice to the conversation via the comment box below, and please share – that's how we spread our message and spread our roots.

 How to Make Yourself Miserable, by Dan Greenburg

 Everyday Blessings: The Inner Work of Mindful Parenting, by Jon Kabat-Zinn

 Become a Health Coach